'We're definitely not prepared': Africa braces for new virus

 Visiting Zambian health officials concluded the patients did not merit special treatment and did not take samples to test for the virus.
 After the people recovered, they were sent home with antibiotics, employees said.

-On Wednesday, the hospital set up a new fever clinic, towwhich here people arriving with a high temperature are now ushered to right away.
+On Wednesday, the hospital set up a new fever clinic, where people arriving with a high temperature are now taken to right away.
 It's “unfortunate” the ward wasn't set up earlier, Sinkala said.

 Two people familiar with the matter say a doctor tending to the sick has fallen ill.
 Dr. Yu Jianlan has not come to work in the past week and hospital administrators have not explained her absence, Sinkala said.
 The other person spoke on condition of anonymity for fear of retribution.